g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Reduce downtime by alternating traffic across environments gradually, making sure that consumers have little to no disruptions when updating.

-To minimize the risk of service disruptions, reduce risk by permitting a quick rollback to the prior version (blue environment) in the event that there are problems with the new version (green environment).
+To minimize the risk of service disruptions, reduce risk by permitting a quick rollback to the prior version (blue environment) if there are problems with the new version (green environment).

 Test thoroughly in a green environment before transferring traffic to ensure that upgrades fulfill quality requirements and function as intended.